 - Refrigerator: well wrapped it keeps for 1-2 weeks.

-- Mini cheesecakes: it's a good idea if you want each person to have it's individual dessert or to freeze in portions.
-Use small pans with removable bottoms and take into account that you will have to bake cheesecakes for a shorter time.
+- Mini cheesecakes: these are a good idea if you want each person to have an individual dessert or to freeze in portions.
+Use small pans with removable bottoms, and remember that you will have to bake cheesecakes for a shorter time.

 Related recipes you might like: